A Holistic Approach to Diversity, Equity, Inclusion and Belonging For All

 favicon

-DEI Strategy, Training and Coaching
+DEIB Strategy, Training and Coaching

 Natonya Harbison

-iSucess brings high-energy and excitement to difficult DEI conversations.
+iSucess brings high-energy and excitement to difficult DEIB conversations.
 They have a unique way of making everybody feel comfortable and at ease when discussing their lived experience.
 I’ve seen them shift the hardest opponents of DEI into advocates.

 favicon